SirAnimesh/Diffblue-Jenkins-Example/Readme.md

 Jenkins Pipeline is a suite of plugins used to implement continuous delivery pipelines in Jenkins.

 The definition of a pipeline is written in a file called `Jenkinsfile`.

+Pipelines are made of "steps" – can crudely think of them as a single command.
+Use `sh` to execute a command in Linux/macOS containers and `bat` in Windows containers.
+All examples in this repo use an Ubuntu container.